hyn0027/agent-symbolic-guardrails/data/tau2/domains/airline/task_change.md

 Created a new user (mohamed_silva_9266) with a new reservation (K1NW8M) to avoid conflict with other tasks.

-In the DB changed the original payment to 1800.
+In the DB changed the original payment to 1800, so that the 1786 payment now should apply.

 ## Policy change